 - Completion of a Declaration of Major Form.

-- Completion of ARTE 303: Introduction to Art Education, with a minimum grade of B-.
+ARTE 301 Art Education Concepts and Contexts, with a minimum grade of B-.

 - Submission of Art Content Portfolio.